-These most recent amendments to the ESPP eliminate the look-back feature.
-No compensation cost is recognized as the purchase price is based solely on the market price of the shares at the purchase date and the discount on the purchase price is 5%.
+No compensation cost was recognized for the three and six months ended December 31, 2009, as the purchase price for the offering period that ended on December 31, 2009 was based solely on the market price of the shares at the December 31, 2009 purchase date and the discount on the purchase price was 5%.

 The ESPP shares are replenished annually on the first day of each fiscal year by virtue of an evergreen provision.
 The provision allows for share replenishment equal to the lesser of 2.0 million shares or the number of shares which KLA-Tencor estimates will be required to issue under the ESPP during the forthcoming fiscal year.
-During the fiscal year ended June 30, 2009, a total of 2.0 million additional shares were reserved under the ESPP, and an additional 2.0 million shares are expected to be reserved under the ESPP during the fiscal year ending June 30, 2010.
-As of September 30, 2009 (without taking into account any shares expected to be added to the ESPP with respect to the fiscal year ending June 30, 2010), a total of 1.4 million shares were reserved and available for issuance under the ESPP.
+During the fiscal year ended June 30, 2009, a total of 2.0 million additional shares were reserved under the ESPP, and an additional 2.0 million shares have been reserved under the ESPP with respect to the fiscal year ending June 30, 2010.
+As of December 31, 2009 (taking into account the shares that have been added to the ESPP with respect to the fiscal year ending June 30, 2010), a total of 3.1 million shares were reserved and available for issuance under the ESPP.